-California Chrome's own co-owner Steve Coburn, for one, has grumbled that the growing numbers of Derby contenders that sit out the Preakness before returning for the Belmont have made Triple Crown wins all but impossible, and he wants the rules tweaked so that only colts that run the Preakness can compete at Belmont.
+Steve Coburn, the co-owner of the 2014 Triple Crown contender California Chrome, grumbled that the growing numbers of Derby contenders that sit out the Preakness before returning for the Belmont have made Triple Crown wins all but impossible.
+He wanted the rules tweaked so that only colts that run the Preakness can compete at Belmont.

-"I honestly believe that if the Triple Crown is not won this year by California Chrome, I will never see it in my lifetime, because there are people out there trying to upset the apple cart," he said.
+He said that year that if his horse didn't win the Triple Crown — which it didn't — he doubted he'd ever see another winner.
+"There are people out there trying to upset the apple cart," he said.
 "They don't want a Triple Crown winner.
 They want a paycheck."

-Indeed, the decades-long Triple Crown drought, and the sport's waning popularity, have encouraged talk of tinkering with the format and timing of the three key races, and not just among figures who have, quite literally, a horse in the race.
+A year later, the decades-long Triple Crown drought came to a close as American Pharoah galloped to victory at Belmont, but there has been talk of tinkering with the format and timing of the three key races, and not just among figures who have, quite literally, a horse in the race.
 Weigh in on what you think should be done, too.

 But don't limit your expressions of your newfound expertise to such existential hand-wringing.

-Try picking an underdog to root for Saturday, deeming California Chrome overrated.
+Try picking an underdog to root for June 9.
 When you place your bet, try a superfecta, naming the top four horses in the order you expect them to place.

-And whatever other stories you tell your friends, make sure to leave room for one still in the making: the first time you bluffed your way through Belmont.
+And whatever other stories you tell your friends, make sure to leave room for one still in the making: the first time you bluffed your way through the Triple Crown.

-Just wait until next year to tell it.
+Just wait until the next big race to tell it.
 By then, you might actually be an expert.